Mohamed-Elwakeel/Todo-app/README.md

 # Todo App - Frontend

 - A simple and intuitive Todo App frontend built with React.js.
-This application provides two main pages for managing todos: Login, and Home.
+This application provides two main pages for managing todos: Login, and Home
-- I am still working on the backend of this project and the setting up the database, so you todo data and login data will not be saved for NOW.

 ## Features